Sciss/sciss.github.io/_posts/2019-08-09-debian-stretch-to-buster.md

 };
 ```

-Then this 'overlay' must be included as a rule in `/usr/share/X11/xkb/rules/evdev`.
-Find the line that specifies `ctrl_modifier` and a new line
+Then this 'overlay' must be included as a rule in `/usr/share/X11/xkb/rules/evdev` (always make backup before editing system-wide files!).
-below:
+Find the line that specifies `ctrl_modifier` and a new line below:

-    caps:shift_modifier = +hhcapslock(shift_modifier)
+    caps:shift_modifier = +mycapslock(shift_modifier)

 Similarly, edit `/usr/share/X11/xkb/rules/evdev.lst` and add the new rule in a new line under the `ctrl_modifier` rule: